Eicar/Arcade-Pong_MiSTer/README.txt

  A: I will probably not add features not present in the original game.
     This core is all about accuracy.

+-Q: Your HDL code looks like crap!
+ A: You are probably right about that!
+I have a 20+ years software developer background but HDL is
+    pretty new to me.
+Hopefully I will get better at it :)

 -Q: I've found a bug!
  A: Please let me know about it!
 I really want this core to be as accurate as possible.
     I will make sure you will get credit for it!